cymcsg/UltimateRecyclerView/README.md

 * Loading more when reach the last item(infinite scrolling)
 * Custom views in loading more
 * Showing or hiding toolbar and floating button when scrolling
-* scrollbars
+* Scrollbars
 * Colorful styles of ``swipe to refresh``
-* sticky header like instagram
+* Sticky header like instagram
-* support different layout in adapter
+* Support different layout in adapter
-* loading adapter with animations
+* Loading adapter with animations

 ###Changes in 0.3.4: